 The program will focus on the theme of quantitative methods for developing personalized mHealth interventions, and bring together perspectives from statisticians, computer scientists, as well as health scientists working in the area of mHealth.
 The goal will be to provide a platform for intellectual exchange between statisticians, computer scientists and quantitatively oriented public health/clinical/health services researchers on the theme of mHealth, so that they all can learn from each other about the cutting-edge study designs and analysis techniques in mHealth, as well as practical lessons from real studies.
 Interactions between these diverse groups can trigger valuable collaborations, and ultimately some good innovations.
 The primary application area of focus will be management of chronic diseases like diabetes, and thus will be of potential interest to medical and public health professionals based in Singapore.

 The workshop will consist of presentations by leading quantitative experts in the area of mHealth, primarily statisticians and computer scientists, but also by some health scientists.
 It will have two parts, each lasting for a week.
 The first part will focus on design considerations in the context of mHealth intervention studies.
 The second part, on the other hand, will be devoted to analysis methods for data arising from mHealth studies.
-A two-week tutorial on basics of personalized medicine, treatment regimes, reinforcement learning and causal inference will precede the main workshop.
+A one-week tutorial on basics of personalized medicine, treatment regimes, reinforcement learning and causal inference will precede the main workshop.
 The tutorial will be targeted towards statistics graduate students and professionals interested in personalized medicine and mobile health.